-To lessen the friction of using a password vault, both pieces of software have browser extensions that auto-fill login forms with nothing more than a mouse click.
-This makes setting a complex password for every site — even ones not hosted with WP Engine — a non-issue.
+To lessen the friction of using a password vault, both pieces of software have browser extensions that auto-fill login forms.
+These tools make setting a complex password for every site super easy — even ones not hosted with WP Engine.

 Setting a strong password is a security measure that exists to protect the administrative portion of your site and therefore we will not remove the password requirements.

 However, only Administrator, Editor, and Author level users have this requirement.
 Therefore you can lower a user’s WordPress role to Subscriber or Contributor to remove the restrictions.